flaf/miscellaneous/puppet/modules/repository/README.md

 The `distrib_install_recommends` is a boolean to tell if Puppet sets the parameter `APT::Install-Recommends` to `true` or `false`.
 The default value of this parameter is `false`.

+The `distrib_backports` is a boolean to tell if Puppet adds the backports repository for Debian.
+The default value of this parameter is `false`.
+If set to `true` for a node which is not a Debian operating system (for instance for a Ubuntu node), it raises an error.

 **Warning:** with this class, the file `/etc/apt/sources.list`, the directory `/etc/apt/sources.list.d/` and the directory